Estimated reading time: 9 minutes

 Risk of nicotine poisoning from heavy or chain vaping

-According to the NHS, there is “no risk of serious harm from nicotine poisoning when vaping e-cigarettes”, even if you vape heavily.
-However, it’s important to remember that this advice is based on maximum UK e liquid nicotine strengths, which are currently capped at 20mg.
+However, it’s important to remember that UK advice is based on maximum UK e liquid nicotine strengths, which are currently capped at 20mg.

 On the other hand, so called “nic sickness” (low-level nicotine toxicity) can happen when users chain vape, or use very high e liquid nicotine concentrations (e.g. 35mg+).

 Heavy vape users should remember that children and pets can suffer effects of nicotine poisoning by ingesting nicotine vape liquids by accident.
 To minimise this risk, keep e liquids locked up high, and mop up spills thoroughly if you have children or pets around.

 In terms of physical effects, heavy users, and especially chain vapers, may suffer from some or all of these vaping side effects:

 On the whole though, unwelcome reactions like these seem to be temporary, not generally serious, and not just limited to heavy vape users.
 It’s just that the more often you vape, the more likely you are to experience these symptoms.

 It’s also been reported that vaping may affect mood, memory and concentration.
 And of course, this may be more noticeable if you vape more often than usual.

 But how can you tell if your vaping habit is becoming too heavy?

 - Holding your vape in your hand at all times